 Monitor traders’ positions for compliance with limits established by MEH’s Board of Directors.

+Book administrator: Kevin Radous

+Risk Management team lead: Darron Giron

 Process

 Load Curves into ORACLE

 Each day, the forward price curves are finalized and saved by the traders at approximately 3:30 p.m.
 The traders then upload the curves into ORACLE, with the exception of curves for power transactions, which are uploaded into ORACLE by Risk Management.
 Risk Management may help resolve any loading problems that occur.